 Guess we did a good job, because we have been asked to join this incredible organization.
 As our foster network continues to grow, more families are opening their homes and hearts to these wonderful dogs.
 The group’s reputation in the industry continues to grow as we strongly support Greyhound Racing and are Racing PROud.

 We are honored to be the latest additions to this growing organization.
-Paul & Kathryn, along with Bill & Jane have laid the groundwork for success, and we hope to be able to contribute in some small way.
+Paul & Kathryn and other volunteers, have laid the groundwork for success, and we hope to be able to contribute in some small way.

 Links of interest

 - Abby’s Place